uviclibraries/rstudio-intermediate/act-2.md

         </tr>
     </table>

-    -   Create two vectors for the delivery time of company A and company B in the console.
+    -   Create two vectors for the delivery time of company A and company B in a code chunk in your RMarkdown file.

         ```
         companyA <- c(25.4, 29.2, 20.4, 26.4, 25.2, 23.5, 26.5)
         companyB <- c(25.2, 21.9, 23.5, 22.3, 25.5)
         ```

-    -   Conduct a two-sample t test and report the t and p values in the Console:
+    -   Conduct a two-sample t test and report the t and p values:

         ```
         t.test(companyA, companyB)